If you ever stop and take a closer look at prescription costs, you’ll quickly discover one thing: it’s a confusing, overly complicated, hot mess.

-Prior to this new law, many pharmacists were not allowed to tell you when it was cheaper to buy a drug out-of-pocket rather than through your insurance.
-They were contractually bound to rip you off so that insurance companies could profit from it, again and again.
+Before this new law, many pharmacists were not allowed to tell you when it was cheaper to buy a drug out-of-pocket rather than through your insurance.
+Instead, they were contractually bound to rip you off so that insurance companies could profit from it, again and again.
 And all of that overspending snowballs quickly!

-Researchers at the University of Southern California found that out of the 9.5 million insurance claims they looked at, nearly 2.2 million of them involved copay overpayments.
+Researchers at the University of Southern California (USC) found that out of the 9.5 million insurance claims they looked at, nearly 2.2 million of them involved co-pay overpayments.

 Let’s take a look at the numbers:

-That might not sound like a big deal, but all together, that adds up to more than $135 million dollars in overpayments. $135 million dollars that never, ever needed to be spent. $135 million that could stay in the pockets of people just like YOU!
+That might not sound like a big deal, but all together, that adds up to more than $135 million dollars in overpayments, every year. $135 million dollars that never ever needed to be spent. $135 million that could stay in the pockets of people just like YOU!

-myRxMedSaver is totally free and is accepted at more than 65,000 pharmacies.
+Go to the Get myRxMedSaver tab and get the prescription discount program your way. myRxMedSaver is free and accepted at more than 35,000 pharmacies.
 And there’s no waiting period.
-Go ahead and use it today and start saving upwards of 85% on all of your prescriptions.
+So go ahead and use it today and start saving upwards of 80% on all your prescriptions.

 Getting the best price on your prescriptions has never been easier.